2. Introducing the final search assignment.

 After you read this section and watch the included video, you should:

-• be aware that some patients are resistant to, or become resistant to, CML treatments.
+- be aware that some patients’ disease is resistant to, or becomes resistant to, CML treatments.

 Chronic Myelogenous Leukemia (CML)